bit-broker/website/content/en/docs/_index.md

 BitBroker lets data owners share data with confidence.
 {{% /alert %}}

-Using BitBroker you can leverage the expertise of external players to help analyse, process and realise the latent value within your data.
+Using BitBroker you can leverage the expertise of external players to help analyze, process and realize the latent value within your data.
 Services provided by the system are:

 Service | Description
  ---: | ---
- &nbsp;Connect heterogenous data sets | BitBroker is a great way to bring order into an otherwise chaotic data environment.
-It helps organise data from complex and heterogenous backend systems, presenting a more consistent view to data consumers.
+ &nbsp;Connect heterogeneous data sets | BitBroker is a great way to bring order into an otherwise chaotic data environment.
+It helps organize data from complex and heterogeneous backend systems, presenting a more consistent view to data consumers.
 Controlled data contribution | BitBroker allows for a community of people to contribute data; however, it is not a free-for-all.
 Coordinators decide _who_ can contribute and _what_ they can contribute.
 They can set schematic expectations per data type, allowing BitBroker to police all contributions to ensure they are compliant.
 Comprehensive cataloging | Unless asked it to, BitBroker _does not take a copy_ of data.
 Instead, it indexes all the entity instances in the domain and facilitates the search and discovery of these.
 Policy based access is then brokered via the core engine, meaning that the consumer is never made aware of the source details of any data.
 Flexible data sharing policies | Coordinators can create and deploy any number of data sharing policies.
 These define which data segments are visible, how they can be accessed and the legal basis for any use.
 Once deployed, BitBroker will police the policy on your behalf, giving you confidence that data is only being accessed and used as you would want it to be.